-Currently, satellite operators are allowed, but not required, to offer subscribers the signals of all full power broadcast stations in their local market.
-If a satellite operator chooses to retransmit the signal of a local broadcast station, and to use the royalty-free copyright license for the content provided over that signal, it must retransmit the primary signals of all the stations in that local market, subject to obtaining local station permission.
+Currently, satellite operators are allowed, but not required, to offer subscribers the signals of all the broadcast stations in their local market.
+If a satellite operator chooses to retransmit the signal of a local broadcast station, it must retransmit the primary signals of all the stations in that local market, subject to obtaining local station permission.
 The satellite operators have chosen not to offer this "local-into-local" service in many small markets, preferring to use their satellite capacity to provide additional high definition and other programming to larger, more lucrative markets than to use the capacity to serve very small numbers of customers.
-In some cases, those small markets may not generate enough revenues to cover the costs of providing local-into-local service.
-The 20 smallest DMAs each have at most 65,000 households; the smallest has only 4,000 households.
-At the October 7, 2009, Senate Commerce subcommittee hearing, Robert Gabrielli of DirecTV claimed that it costs approximately \$2.5 million to bring local-into-local service to a new market.
+In some cases, those small markets may not generate enough revenues to cover the costs of providing local-into-local service.59 As a result approximately 3% of all U.S. households do not have access to local broadcast signals if they subscribe to satellite video service.60 Representative Stupak has introduced H.R.
+927, which would require satellite operators to offer local-into-local service in all markets.